fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 Once the firewall has received a STUN packet from inside the firewall, it needs to decide if wants to accept that or not.
-For most situtations the fiewall SHOULD accept all outbound SUN packets.
+For most situtations the fiewall SHOULD accept all outbound STUN packets.
 This is simular to allow all outbound TCP flows.
 Some firewalls may choose to look at ohter factors incluidng the outside UPD port and the application-name attribute in the STUN packet.